-The district has a population of around 98,000 and consists of large areas of rural countryside, many picturesque villages like Arley, Rock, Chaddesley Corbett and Wolverley and the three main towns of Kidderminster, Bewdley and Stourport-on-Severn.
+The district has a population of over 100,000 and consists of large areas of rural countryside, many picturesque villages like Arley, Rock, Chaddesley Corbett and Wolverley and the three main towns of Kidderminster, Bewdley and Stourport-on-Severn.

 Kidderminster is the largest of the three town with a population of over 55,000 residents.
 It is located 17 miles south-west of Birmingham city centre and 15 miles north of Worcester city centre.